-Akari Curriculum Management Solution enables your institution to focus on both retention and completion rates, by supporting the curriculum agility necessary to impact your Teaching & Learning strategy.
+Akari Curriculum Management Solution enables your institution to focus on both student retention and completion rates, by supporting the curriculum agility necessary to impact your Teaching & Learning strategy.

 Help students complete their studies successfully by having access to up-to-date and detailed information regarding the specific courses they are undertaking so that they can be most accurately advised about their options.